Dr Anna Bull – Director of Research

 Dr Adrija Dey – Director of International Knowledge Exchange

-Dr Adrija Dey is currently a Lecturer in Digital Media at the University of Sussex.
+Dr Adrija Dey is a UKRI Future Leader Fellow at the University of Westminster.
 She was previously a British Academy post-doctoral research fellow at the SOAS Department of Development Studies.
 Her research is titled Sexual and Gender Based Violence (SGBV) in Indian Universities: A Study of Campus Life, Student Activism, and Institutional Responses.
 Her research is interdisciplinary in nature and draws from media, gender studies, politics, and development studies specifically looking at feminist digital activism, activist media practices, cyberconflict and surveillance, social movements, SGBV, intersectionality and decolonising methodologies.
 She has been vocal campaigner against SGBV in Higher Education and part of campaigns such as Account for This.
 She is also a political activist organising with anti-capitalist and anti-fascist groups from a feminist, internationalist and intersectional ideological perspective.